mpopovic10/cookify/README.md

 ### Step 3: Similarity matching and recommendation
 User ingredients are converted to vectors using the same averaging method.
 We compute cosine similarity between the user's ingredient vector and all recipe vectors, then rank them and return the top-N most similar recipes.

-### Results:
-Similarity scores are clustered tightly, limiting the ability to distinguis between recipes.
-This is likely due to vector averaging causing all recipe vectors to converge to similar regions in embedding space.
-The recommendation quality is also low, with most recommended recipes having 0-2 matched ingredients.
-In the next experiment, we try to improve these results by introducing lemmatization.
 **Visualization of ingredient embeddings:**
 <img src="assets/w2v-tSNE.png" alt="Word2Vec t-SNE" width="100%" />